Best Function Generators of 2026

 The Siglent Function Generator offers dual-channel capabilities with a frequency range of up to 40 MHz, ideal for generating various signal types.
 Its touch screen display makes it easy for you to navigate through functions and settings, enhancing your user experience.
 With 16-bit vertical resolution, you can achieve precise waveform outputs, ensuring accuracy in your projects.
 Additionally, the built-in high precision frequency counter allows you to measure frequencies accurately, making it a great tool for testing and experimentation.

-Koolertron 15MHz DDS Signal Generator Counter
+Seesii DDS Dual-Channel 60MHz Signal Generator

 Seesii FG-615 Signal Generator